ajay-dhangar/algo/docs/languages/python/py-1.md

 sidebar_label: Datatypes in Python
 ---

+Hey everyone !
+I'm Soumyadeep Paul , today we are delving into a fundamental concept in python - Datatypes.
+Whether you are a beginner or seeking refresher this comprehensive guide will provide you with a solid understanding of Python Datatypes.Let's jump right in !

 # Python Data Types

-Python provides several built-in data types that allow you to work with different kinds of data.
-These data types can be categorized as primitive or non-primitive.
+* Python provides several built-in data types that allow you to work with different kinds of data.
+* These data types can be categorized as primitive or non-primitive.

 ## 1. Primitive Data Types